-1. Report on the Financial Statements
+1. Report on the Ind AS Financial Statements

-We have audited the accompanying financial statements of Indosolar Limited("the Company") which comprise the balance sheet as at 31st March 2017 thestatement of profit and loss and the cash flow statement for the year then ended and a summary ofsignificant accounting policies and other explanatory information.
+We have audited the accompanying Ind as financial statements of Indosolar Limited("the Company") which comprise the balance sheet as at 31st March 2018 thestatement of profit and loss (including other comprehensive income) the cash flowstatement and the Statement of Changes in Equity for the year then ended and a summary ofsignificant accounting policies and other explanatory information.

-2. Management's Responsibility for the Financial Statements
+2. Management's Responsibility for the Ind AS Financial Statements

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation andpresentation of these financial statements that give a true and fair view of the financialposition financial performance and cash flows of the Company in accordance with theaccounting principles generally accepted in India including the Accounting Standardsspecified under section133 of the Act read with Rule 7 of the Companies (Accounts) Rules2014 and the Companies (Accounting Standards) Amendment Rules 2016.
-This responsibilityalso includes maintenance of adequate accounting records in accordance with the provisionsof the Act for safe guarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness of theaccounting records relevant to the preparation and presentation of the Ind AS financialstatements that give a true and fairview and are free from material misstatement whetherdue to fraud or error.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation andpresentation of these Ind AS financial statements that give a true and fair view of thefinancial position financial performance (including other comprehensive income) cashflows and changes in equity of the Company in accordance with the accounting principlesgenerally accepted in India including the Indian Accounting Standards specified in theCompanies (Indian Accounting Standards) Rules 2015 (as amended) under Section 133 of theAct.
+This responsibility also includes maintenance of adequate accounting records inaccordance with the provisions of the Act for safeguarding the assets of the Company andfor preventing and detecting frauds and other irregularities; selection and application ofappropriate accounting policies; making judgments and estimates that are reasonable andprudent; and design implementation and maintenance of adequate internal financialcontrols that were operating effectively for ensuring the accuracy and completeness of theaccounting records relevant to the preparation and presentation of the Ind AS financialstatements that give a true and fair view and are free from material misstatement whetherdue to fraud or error.

 3. Auditor's Responsibility

-Our responsibility is to express an opinion on these financial statements based on ouraudit.
+Our responsibility is to express an opinion on these Ind AS financial statements basedon our audit.
 We have taken into account the provisions of the Act the accounting andauditing standards and matters which are required to be included in the audit report underthe provisions of the Act and the Rules made thereunder.

-We conducted our audit in accordance with the Standards on Auditing specified underSection 143 (10) of the Act and other applicable authoritative pronouncements issued by theInstitute of Chartered Accountants of India.
-Those Standards require that we complywith ethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether the financial statements are free from material misstatement.
+We conducted our audit in accordance with the Standards on Auditing specified underSection 143 (10) of the Act and other applicable authoritative pronouncements issued bythe Institute of Chartered Accountants of India.
+Those Standards require that we complywith ethical requirements and plan and perform the audit to obtain reasonable assuranceabout whether the Ind AS financial statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts andthe disclosures in the Ind AS financial statements.
 The procedures selected depend on theauditor's judgment including the assessment of the risks of material misstatement of theInd AS financial statements whether due to fraud or error.
-In making those riskassessments the auditor considers internal financial control relevant to the Company's preparation of thefinancial statements that give a true and fair view in order todesign audit procedures that are appropriate in the circumstances.
-An audit also includesevaluating the appropriateness of the accounting policies used and the reasonableness ofthe accounting estimates made by the Company's Directors as well as evaluating the overall presentationof the financial statements.
+In making those riskassessments the auditor considers internal financial control relevant to the Company'spreparation of the Ind AS financial statements that give a true and fair view in order todesign audit procedures that are appropriate in the circumstances.
+An audit also includesevaluating the appropriateness of the accounting policies used and the reasonableness ofthe accounting estimates made by the Company's Directors as well as evaluating theoverall presentation of the Ind AS financial statements.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified audit opinion on the Ind AS financial statements.

 4. Basis for Qualification

-a) The Company has continued to incur significant losses in the current year resultingin further erosion of its net worth which had already been fully eroded during the yearended 31st March 2014.
-The Company's current liabilities exceeds the currentassets by Rs.
-132838.85 lakhs as on 31st March 2017.
-The Company's short termborrowings and other current liabilities as at 31st March 2018includes the balances of term loan payable to various lender banks amounting to Rs.
-5209.26 lakhs and Rs.
-127627.54 lakhsrespectively.These lender banks have exited from Corporate Debt Restructuring (CDR) Cell vide itsletter dated 4th November 2016.
-However in absence of requisite information from thebanks we are unable to comment upon the possible impact of such exiton the carrying value of aforesaid short term borrowings other current liabilities as at31st March 2017 and interest expense (including penal interest if any) foryear ended 31st March 2017 and the consequential impact on the accompanying statement.
+a) The Company has continued to incur significant losses in the current year resultingin further erosion of its net worth.
+The Company has a negative net worth amounting to Rs.45652.96 lakhs as on 31st March 2018.
+The Company's current liabilities exceeds thecurrent assets by Rs.
+85105.46 lakhs as on 31st March 2018.
+The Company's long termshort-term borrowings and other financial current liabilities as at 31st March 2018includes the balances of term loan payable to various lender banks amounting to Rs.33408.44 lakhs and Rs.75452.90 lakhs respectively on becoming non-performing assets.These lender banks have exited from Corporate Debt Restructuring (CDR) Cell vide itsletter dated 4th November 2016.
+However in absence of requisite information from thebanks we are unable to comment upon the possible impact of such exit on the carryingvalue of aforesaid long term short-term borrowings other financial current liabilitiesas at 31st March 2018 and interest expense (including penal interest if any) for yearended 31st March 2018 and the consequential impact on the accompanying statement.

 5. Qualified opinion

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the Basis forQualified Opinion paragraph 4 (abc) which highlight material uncertainties the impact ofwhich is currently not as certainable including the ability of the company to continue as agoing concern and paragraph 4(d) regarding non provision of interest the aforesaidfinancial statements give the information required by the Act in the manner so requiredand give a true and fair view in conformity with the accounting principles generallyaccepted in India of the state of affairs of the Company as at 31 March 2017 its loss andits cash flows for the year endedon that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the possible effects of the matter described in the Basis forQualified Opinion paragraph 4.1 which highlight material uncertainties the impact ofwhich is currently not ascertainable including the ability of the company to continue as agoing concern and paragraph 4.2 regarding non provision of interest the aforesaid Ind ASfinancial statements give the information required by the Act in the manner or equired andgive a true and fair of view inconformity with the accounting principles generallyaccepted in India of the state of affairs of the Company as at 31st March 2018 its loss(including other comprehensive income) and other financial information for the year endedon that date.

 6. Report on Other Legal and Regulatory Requirements

-As required by the Companies(Auditor'sReport) Order 2016 ('Order') issued by theCentral Government of India in terms of sub section(11)of section 143 of the Act (here inafter referred to as the "Order"') we give in the Annexure A a statement on thematters specified in paragraphs 3 and 4 of the Order.
+As required by the Companies(Auditor'sReport) Order 2016 ('Order') issued by theCentral Government of India in terms of sub section(11)of section 143 of the Act (here inafter referred to as the "Order") we give in the Annexure A a statement on thematters specified in paragraphs 3 and 4 of the Order.

 As required by section 143(3) of the Act we report that:

 a.
 We have sought andexcept for the matters described in the Basis for QualifiedOpinion paragraphobtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purposes of our audit;

 b.
 Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph above in our opinionproper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books;

 d.
-Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph in our opinion the financial statements comply with the theIndian Accounting Standards specified under Section 133 of the Act;
+Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph in our opinion the Ind AS financial statements comply with the theIndian Accounting Standards specified under Section 133 of the Act;

 e.
 The matter described in the Basis for Qualified Opinion paragraph abovein ouropinionmay have an adverse effect on the functioning of the Company;

 f.
-On the basis of written representations received from the directors as on 31 March2017 and take non record by the Board of Directors none of the directors is disqualifiedas on 31 March 2017 from being appointed as a director in terms of Section 164 (2) of theAct;
+On the basis of written representations received from the directors as on 31st March2018 and taken on record by the Board of Directors none of the directors is disqualifiedas on 31st March 2018 from being appointed as a director in terms of Section 164 (2) ofthe Act;

 i.
 With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us:

-ii.
-The Company did not have any long term contracts including derivative contractsfor which there were any foreseeable losses; and
+(ii) The Company did not have any long term contracts including derivative contractsfor which there were any foreseeable losses; and

 (i) The Company did not have any dues on account of Investor Education and ProtectionFund.

 Annexure-A to the Auditor's Report

-The Annexure referred to in Independent Auditors' Report to the members of the Companyon the financial statements for the year ended 31 March 2017.We report that:
+The Annexure referred to in Independent Auditors' Report to the members of the Companyon the Ind AS financial statements for the year ended 31st March 2018.We report that:

-(i) (a) According to the information and explanations given to us the Company hasmaintained proper records showing full particulars including quantitative details andsituation of fixed assets.
+1. (a) According to the information and explanations given to us the Company hasmaintained proper records showing full particulars including quantitative details andsituation of fixed assets.

 (b) According to the information and explanations given to us the fixed assets havebeen physically verified by the management during the year in a phased manner and nomaterial discrepancies have been noticed on such verification.
 In our opinion thefrequency of physical verification of fixed assets is reasonable having regard to the sizeof the Company and the nature of its assets.